Ksenofanex/stock-management-api/README.md

 # stock-management-api

+Although you can view this project on the site, it's no longer active or maintained.
+It's been archived for future references.

+***

 A simple Stock Management API that was built with Django Rest Framework.
 It has CRUD, schema, documents, API authentication and authorization features.

 # Live showcase